-The Nutritional Therapy Association was incorporated as a vocational nutrition school in 1997 by Gray and Joy Graham with the primary goal of training Health Care Practitioners in the practice of Nutritional Therapy.
+The Nutritional Therapy Association was incorporated as a vocational nutrition school by Gray and Joy Graham with the primary goal of training Health Care Practitioners in the practice of Nutritional Therapy.
 In the early years, NTA’s instructor team taught nutritional seminars to thousands of medical practitioners throughout the United States and Europe.
 Students included medical doctors, chiropractors, acupuncturists, and naturopaths.
 Subsequently, Mr. Graham was encouraged to make this unique nutritional training available to a wider audience.
 In 2001, in partnership with South Puget Sound Community College, NTA introduced the Nutritional Therapist Training course and began training and certifying Nutritional Therapy Practitioners (NTPs).
 Today NTA has trained more than 3000 Nutritional Therapy Practitioners from all 50 states, several Canadaian provinces, as well as Australia, Asia and Europe.
 In 2012 the National Association of Nutritional Professionals (NANP) included NTA’s Nutritional Therapist Training Program in their Approved and Recommended Holistic Nutrition Education Programs.
 NTA is also a Cornerstone Member of the American Nutrition Association.
 In 2013 NTA expanded their program offerings to include Nutritional Therapy Consultant Training.

 Nutritional Therapists, as envisioned by NTA, teach the importance of properly prepared whole foods that are delicious, nourish our bodies, and restore good health.
 Once foods have been highly processed, as most foods in America are, there is no combination of carbohydrates, fats, and protein that will ultimately be healthy.
 As dietary fads alternate between diets high in carbohydrates, and others high in protein and fat, one thing has become very obvious, there is no one perfect diet for everyone.
 While some people thrive on a diet relatively low in fats, for others the increase in carbohydrates is devastating.
 Likewise, Atkins-like diets high in fat may have helped some people, but for others have been completely inappropriate and even dangerous.
 NTA teaches the concept of bio-individuality.
 There is no perfect diet for everyone.
 Nutritional Therapists are trained to help each client find the right types of whole foods that will restore balance and enhance their ability to heal.